Smog Check Frequently Asked Questions

-My vehicle requires a Smog Check, but its catalytic converter was stolen.
-What do I need to do?
+My vehicle requires a Smog Check, but its catalytic converter was stolen and/or needs to be replaced.
+What do I do?

 A catalytic converter is an essential emissions control part and is a key component inspected during a Smog Check.
 A licensed Smog Check station will help ensure the correct replacement converter is installed before your vehicle can be inspected.
 The replacement converter must be from the Original Equipment Manufacturer (OEM) or a California Air Resources Board approved aftermarket converter with an assigned Executive Order (EO) number that meets the exact requirements for your vehicle.

 Use BAR’s Auto Shop Locator to find a Smog Check station to complete the installation.
-For assistance with locating a hard-to-find replacement converter, contact the vehicle manufacturer or visit www.asktheref.org.
+For assistance with locating a hard-to-find replacement converter, contact the vehicle manufacturer or Smog Check Referee.